19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 [15/2010 wef 02/01/2011]

+[Act 19 of 2018 wef 31/10/2018]

-(2) A subordinate military court when invoking section 319 of the Criminal Procedure Code 2010 (other than subsection (1)(e) thereof) may award detention or special detention in a disciplinary barrack instead of imprisonment.
+(2) A subordinate military court when invoking section 319 of the Criminal Procedure Code (as in force immediately before the date of commencement of section 125 of the Criminal Justice Reform Act 2018) (other than subsection (1)(e) thereof) may award detention or special detention in a disciplinary barrack instead of imprisonment.

 [15/2010 wef 02/01/2011]

+[Act 19 of 2018 wef 31/10/2018]

-(3) Section 328 of the Criminal Procedure Code 2010 shall apply to any sentence of caning awarded or imposed under this Act notwithstanding any other provisions of this Act or any regulations made thereunder.
+(3) Section 328 of the Criminal Procedure Code (as in force immediately before the date of commencement of section 125 of the Criminal Justice Reform Act 2018) shall apply to any sentence of caning awarded or imposed under this Act notwithstanding any other provisions of this Act or any regulations made thereunder.

 [15/2010 wef 02/01/2011]

+[Act 19 of 2018 wef 31/10/2018]

-(4) In exercising the powers under section 331 of the Criminal Procedure Code 2010, a subordinate military court may award any less punishment authorised by this Act instead of imprisonment.
+(4) In exercising the powers under section 331 of the Criminal Procedure Code (as in force immediately before the date of commencement of section 125 of the Criminal Justice Reform Act 2018), a subordinate military court may award any less punishment authorised by this Act instead of imprisonment.

 [15/2010 wef 02/01/2011]

+[Act 19 of 2018 wef 31/10/2018]

 (5) The Minister may, by order published in theGazette, provide for the application of such other provisions of the Criminal Procedure Code as he thinks fit for the purposes of investigation, trial and punishment of offences punishable under this Act, subject to any modifications as may be specified in the order.